 Psychology Degrees, Schools, and Careers in Alaska

 It should come as a surprise to exactly no one that when looked at through a national lens, the post-secondary education options in Alaska are few and far between.
 In fact, Alaska might have the least college and university variety of any state in the entire country as the Integrated Postsecondary Education Data System reports that Alaska has just seven degree-granting institutions within its borders and barely more than 30,000 students enrolled at universities in the state at the undergraduate and graduate level.
 Alaska’s excuse is that it is one of the least populous states in the entire country and thus doesn't need a wide-ranging breadth of schools in order to adequately provide for interested students.
-But really Alaska shouldn't need an excuse at all.
-Not only has the state increased its spending on higher education in the past six years while most states have cut spending, but it also spends the second-most amount of money on higher education per student in the country.

 This means that no matter how few and far between the higher education options are in Alaska, students will have an excellent opportunity to pursue a prestigious and worthwhile degree.
 It may have just seven schools but degree options are available at every level, including in the field of psychology, where a few state-specific schools have reputable psychology degree programs that students can choose from.
 The state granted less than 2,000 Bachelor's degrees, Master's degrees and PhDs in 2012-13 and when the numbers are broken down further, they look even more paltry.
 The last time IPEDS estimated the number of psychology degrees granted in Alaska was 2009-10 and in that school year Alaska institutions granted only 115 bachelor’s degrees in psychology and another 35 master’s degrees in psychology.
 This shouldn't dissuade interested students from looking at psychology degrees, it just means that the programs are relatively small compared to similar offerings in other states.